 When deciding what affiliate products to promote, don’t just choose the popular ones.
 Really consider the following things:

 - The affiliate and the product.
 Do you stand behind the company?
 Is it something your audience needs or wants?
 Is it a high enough price point to actually make money from?
-What is the commission you will receive?
+What commission will you receive?
 What is the cookie window?

 - What is the user intent of the target audience?
 For example, what does the Google searcher asking for ‘best neighborhoods in New York’ want?
 Hotels?
 Houses for sale?
 What does a searcher asking for “best slow cooker” want?

 3. Consider the Buying Cycle

 You need to appeal to readers who are ready to purchase in order for them to get out their credit card and make the purchase right away.
 So be sure you choose keywords that target the decision/buying stage.
 These people are beyond the information-gathering stage and are ready to buy as soon as they find the right product.

 Using buying words and phrases will attract decision-stage readers.
 Here are some example buying words:

 - Product reviews